 Just as bringing the knee through in swing phase needs to be a passive movement, so does the forward movement of the arm.
 Driving your arms up and forwards wastes energy and reduces the efficiency of the stretch reflex mechanism in the shoulders.
 Your hands crossing the midline of the body is a sign that you may be driving the arms forwards instead of backwards, or that you have tightness in the chest.

-On a final note, bringing the arm too far back (or forwards) can lead to over striding which, as will be discussed in future articles, can cause excessive braking and lead to injury.
+Consciously bringing the arms too far back (or forwards) can also lead to over striding which, as will be discussed in future articles, may cause excessive braking and lead to injury.

 Improving your mechanics

 Next week, we will look at how modifications to your running form can help increase biomechanical efficiency and current thought on how we can achieve these modifications.

 There are many suggested methods out there – isolated exercise, functional exercise, drills, cues, etc. so we will take time to consider them in more detail.

 I will leave you with this thought though: As is the case for changing any habit, modifying running form is a gradual process that takes time.
 The process can be broken down into the following four-stage process:

 1. Unconscious Incompetence

 At this beginning stage, you are unaware of any need to improve and so cover your running distance without suspecting anything needs changing.

 2. Conscious Incompetence

 Armed with your new knowledge of biomechanics, you are now conscious of where you could be improving your efficiency.
 Combining running drills with suitable conditioning, you begin to make modifications.